Co-dfns/Co-dfns/README.md

 http://arrayfire.org/docs/installing.htm

-4. [Optional] CUDA 8+
+4. [Optional] CUDA

-If you intend to use the CUDA backend with ArrayFire, you will need to have CUDA 8 or greater installed.
-This will also be necessary if you would like to analyze performance of the generated code.
+If you intend to use the CUDA backend with ArrayFire, you will need to have CUDA installed.
+Please make sure that the version of CUDA that you install is the same as the version of CUDA used by the ArrayFire package you installed.

 ## Related Projects